Your Dedicated Workers’ Comp Attorneys

 It’s important to note that New York operates under a no-fault system, which means that employees are typically entitled to benefits regardless of who was at fault for the injury or illness.
 However, there are certain conditions and exemptions; for instance, independent contractors, certain types of volunteers, and some agricultural workers may not be eligible.

-Timing is also crucial, as injured employees are required to notify their employer within 30 days of the incident to remain eligible for benefits.
-Our dedicated team is here to help you navigate this complex process and ensure that you receive the compensation you deserve.
+Timing is also paramount, as injured employees are required to notify their employer within 30 days of the incident to remain eligible for benefits.
+Our dedicated team is here to help you manage this complicated process and verify that you receive the compensation you deserve.
 Contact Hurwitz, Whitcher, & Molloy today to schedule a consultation.

 Table of Contents